IJCEH now accepts submissions via our ScholarOne submission website.

 Aims and Scope

-The International Journal of Clinical and Experimental Hypnosis publishes only original research and clinical papers dealing with hypnosis and psychology, psychiatry, the medical and mental specialties, and allied areas of science.
-Submissions include clinical and experimental studies, discussions of theory, significant historical and cultural material.
+The International Journal of Clinical and Experimental Hypnosis publishes original research and clinical papers dealing with hypnosis and psychology, psychiatry, within medical and mental specialties, and allied areas of science.
+Submissions include clinical and experimental studies, discussions of theory, systematic reviews, meta-analyses, significant historical and cultural material.
 Unsolicited commentaries on articles appearing in the journal are not accepted.
-It is the purpose of this journal to present in an integrated manner the best research in scientific hypnosis and to encourage support continued through inquiry.
+It is the purpose of this journal to present in an integrated manner the best research in scientific hypnosis and to encourage support continued inquiry.

 Information for Authors

-Authors are strongly encouraged to submit manuscripts via email.
-The email should contain an attachment with the manuscript prepared using MS Word.
-For purposes of standardization and translatability, the word ‘hypnotizability’ is the preferred term to be used as the descriptor of the capacity to experience hypnosis (hypnotic responsiveness).
-Other terms, such as susceptibility, suggestibility, tranceability, etc. should be avoided (See Christensen, 2005, Vol. 53, #3, 281-289).
 Each manuscript must be accompanied by a statement that it has not been published elsewhere and that it has not been submitted simultaneously for publication elsewhere.
-Authors are responsible for obtaining permission to reproduce copyrighted material from other sources and are required to sign an agreement for the transfer of copyright to the publisher.
-All accepted manuscripts, artwork, and photographs become the property of the publisher.
+Authors are responsible for obtaining permission to reproduce copyrighted material from other sources and are required to sign an agreement for the transfer of copyright to IJCEH.
+All accepted manuscripts, artwork, and photographs become the property of IJCEH.

-All parts of the manuscript should be typewritten, double-spaced, with margins of at least one inch on all sides.
+All parts of the manuscript should be typewritten, double-spaced, with margins one inch on all sides.
 Number manuscript pages consecutively throughout the paper.
-Authors should also supply a shortened version of the title suitable for the running head, not exceeding 50 character spaces.
-Each article should be summarized in an abstract of not more than 120 words.
-Avoid abbreviations, diagrams, and reference to the text in the abstract
+Authors should also supply a shortened version of the title which is referred to as the running head on the title page not exceeding 50 character spaces.
+Each article should be summarized in a single paragraph abstract of not more than 140 words.
+Abbreviations, diagrams, and references to the text must be avoided in the abstract.

 Cite in the text by author and date (Smith, 1983).
-Prepare reference list in accordance with the APA Publication Manual, 5th ed.
+Prepare reference list in accordance with the APA Publication Manual, 6th ed. (with hanging indent, not bullet points).
 Examples:

 - 300 dpi or higher